 In collaboration with Public Health England and voluntary and community sector partners, NHS England intends to develop and publish a menu of evidence-based interventions for use at a local level to contribute towards the goal of reducing health inequalities, including for groups that the Foundation has worked with in co-production, such as people with learning disabilities, older people, and carers of people experiencing health problems.

-Crucially, to access funding, local areas will be required to show they are appropriately focusing on those with the greatest need.
+To get funding, local areas will be crucial to show they are appropriately focusing on those with the greatest need.

-It is pleasing to see that access to funding is attached to ensuring that health inequalities are addressed as mental health problems are not evenly distributed across society and that generally people living with mental health problems encounter poorer health outcomes more widely.
+It is pleasing to see that access to funding is attached to ensuring that health inequalities are addressed as mental health problems are not evenly distributed across society.
+Generally, people living with mental health problems encounter poorer health outcomes more widely.
 On several occasions, the Foundation has strongly advocated for appropriate local action based on evidence.

 3. A new focus on prevention